AvaProtocol/ava-sdk-js/BACKEND_ISSUES_ANALYSIS.md

 ## 2. `partialSuccess.test.ts` - ETH Transfer Succeeding When It Should Fail

 ### Test Details
+- **File:** `tests/executions/partialSuccess.test.ts`
-- **Test:** "should return PartialSuccess when ETH transfer fails but other nodes succeed"
+- **Test Name:** "should return PartialSuccess when ETH transfer fails but other nodes succeed"
+- **Full Command:** `yarn test tests/executions/partialSuccess.test.ts -t "should return PartialSuccess when ETH transfer fails but other nodes succeed"`
 - **Expected:** `ethTransferStep.success` to be `false`
 - **Received:** `true` (ETH transfer is succeeding)